chef/automate/dev-docs/ui-development.md

    chef-ui-library.
 Open your browser and navigate to the URL `http://localhost:3334`.
 Run `ui_logs` to see how the chef-ui-library rebuilds.

-1. Optional step: Run the necessary commands to bring up data in your environment, for example `chef_load_actions` or `chef_load_nodes` to load events in the event feed.
+1. Optional step: Run the necessary commands to bring up data in your environment [Adding Test Data Docs](./adding-data/adding_test_data.md)
-   **Troubleshooting** If your event feed guitar string graph does not show up locally in the UI run `go_update_component config-mgmt-service`

 **IMPORTANT:** _If you don't want to run the UI inside the studio, you can follow these steps instead of using the `start_automate_ui_background` helper method._